Jerico-Dev/Express-MongoDB-Connection-and-Router/README.md

-# Install Express
-    - npm i express mongoose passport passport-jwt jsonwebtoken body-parser bcryptjs validator

-# Install Nodemon
+# Install Node Module Packages
-    - npm i -D nodemon
+    - npm i

 # Get your MongoDB URI
     - Setup or Create / Install a MongoDB account, create a Cluster and get your MongoDB URI.